InimicalPart/InBot/README.md

 # InBot

 InBot was a small project of mine, which was made for my Discord server, But I have decided to redesign it so anyone who wants to use it can.
-This bot has categories like fun, moderation, and more!
+This bot has categories like fun, moderation, music, and more!
 This bot has games like:

 - Wordle
 - Minesweeper